ochi84/OchiLinux84/README.md

 ## Contents

-Here are some of the key files included in this repository:
+Here are the key files included in this repository:

 - `.bashrc`: Bash configuration file for shell settings.
 - `.vimrc`: Configuration for the VIM text editor.